Video Game / Shining Force II

 - Sudden Sequel Death Syndrome: Sir Hawel, the first mage available in Final Conflict, is killed off by mooks near the beginning of Shining Force II.

-- Summon Magic: A variation of magical attacks in later installments.
-This is the specialty of the Sorcerer class, an alternate promotion of the Mage class.
+- Summon Magic: This is the specialty of the Sorcerer class, an alternate promotion of the Mage class.

 - The Strategist: Sir Astral.